Marktkommentar I High Yield Monthly Update

 Global High Yield

-This commentary was prepared by Nomura Corporate Research and Asset Management Inc. (NCRAM) and distributed by Nomura Asset Management Europe KVG mbH and is for informational purposes only.
+This document is prepared by Nomura Corporate Research and Asset Management Inc. (NCRAM) and distributed by Nomura Asset Management Europe KVG mbH and is for informational purposes only.

 Certain information contained in this document contains forward-looking statements including future-oriented financial information and financial forecasts under applicable securities laws (collectively referred to herein as forward-looking statements).
 Except for statements of historical fact, information contained herein constitutes forward-looking statements.
 Although NCRAM believes that the expectations reflected in such forward-looking statements are based on reasonable assumptions, it can give no assurance that forward-looking statements will prove to be accurate.
 These statements are not guarantees of future performance and undue reliance should not be placed on them.
 Forward-looking information is subject to certain risks, trends, and uncertainties that could cause actual performance and financial results in future periods to differ materially from those projected.
 NCRAM undertakes no obligation to update forward-looking statements if circumstances or NCRAM’s estimates or opinions should change.

 This document is intended for the use of the person to whom it is delivered.
 Neither this document nor any part hereof may be reproduced, transmitted or redistributed without the prior written authorization of NCRAM.
 Further, this document is not to be construed as investment advice, or as an offer to buy or sell any security, or the solicitation of an offer to buy or sell any security.
 Any reproduction, transmittal or redistribution of its contents may constitute a violation of the U.S. federal securities laws.